-Following the analysis of A, the multiplet B can be analysed independently (from right to left) only if its largest coupling is also large enough, as in the example on the right of Fig. 8.
+Following the analysis of A, multiplet B can be analysed independently (from right to left) only if its largest coupling is also large enough, as in the example on the right of Fig. 8.
 Otherwise, a recursive process analysing and subtracting multiplet structures sequentially is necessary.
-This would impose the quality of the subtraction of each multiplet to be high enough to

-270 leave no significant residual signals on the remaining, but allows, in principle, to deal with more than two overlapping multiplets.
+This would make the quality of the subtraction of each multiplet high enough to leave no significant residual signals on the rest, but allows us, in principle, to deal with more than two overlapping multiplets.